With the journalism and communications businesses in a state of revolution, how do you prepare your students for the careers they seek?

 The Workshop is limited to a small group of journalism educators, so you'll interact directly with people who have "been there, done that" in Washington, and, importantly, who teach the next generation of journalists every day.

 We are committed to keeping the experience intimate and personal and have strictly limited the number of available allotments for visiting faculty.
-Registration will open late summer 2013 for 2014 Washington Workshop for Journalism Faculty.
-Please sign up here if you would like reminders and updates about this workshop!
+The fee for participation is $995 which includes daily site visits to several Washington news venues, small group conversations with news media leaders, sessions of instruction, and two dinners at the National Press Club.
+Please sign up here if you would like to register for the 2014 Washington Workshop for Journalism Faculty!